rodogi/website/content/_index.md

 ---
 heading: "Hello, I'm Rodrigo Dorantes-Gilardi"
-subheading: "Postdoctoral Research Associate & Part-time Lecturer @ Northeastern University"
+subheading: "Associate Research Scientist & Part-time Lecturer @ Northeastern University"
-introduction: "My research at [NetSI](https://www.networkscienceinstitute.org/) centers on Computational Social Science under the guidance of [Albert-László Barabási](https://barabasi.com/science).
-Using computational methods, my work involves identifying how social factors such as recognition, collaboration, and institutional structures influence the success of individuals and the adoption of certain methods & technology in science."
+introduction: "My research at [NetSI](https://www.networkscienceinstitute.org/) centers on Network Science with applications in biology and the science of science.
+I work in the team of [Albert-László Barabási](https://barabasi.com/science), where we study the impact of biotechnology in science.
+Using computational methods, my work involves studying the factors that influence impact & recognition in creative fields."
 highlights:
   - title: "Publications"
     content: "[Google Scholar](https://scholar.google.com/citations?user=Qe5ab4gAAAAJ&hl=en)"